wseaton/gpu-pruner/README.md

 ## TODOs

-- emit a kubernetes event when a scaling action has occured
+- emit a kubernetes event when a scaling action has occurred